 Your support will help us to reach out to thousands of people.

 How you can help

-Your donation will help Caritas Australia continue to provide humanitarian assistance to the people of Africa.
+Your donation will help to provide humanitarian assistance to the people of Africa.
 Donations $2 and over are tax deductable.

-Funds raised from Caritas Australia’s East Africa Food Crisis Appeal will be applied to emergency response activities across the affected countries.
-If funds raised exceed the immediate needs for this crisis, they will be maintained in our East Africa Food Crisis Appeal Fund to enable Caritas Australia to respond to ongoing needs and future crises in the Africa region.
+Funds raised from Caritas Australia’s Africa Emergency Appeal will be used to support emergency response activities across the affected countries in Africa.
+If funds raised exceed the immediate needs for this crisis, they will be maintained in our Africa Emergency Appeal fund to enable Caritas Australia to respond to ongoing needs and future crises in Africa.